WCGA/knowledge-base/docs/metadata/metadata.rst

 Validating Your Metadata
 ========================

-Validating metadata content and format is an essential step to assure that your metadata will be useful to others as well as accessible to various portals and metadata catalogs such as the WCODP
+Validating metadata content and format is an essential step to assure that your metadata will be useful to others as well as accessible to various portals and metadata catalogs such as the WCODP.

-In general, any FGDC CSDGM metadata that can be validated as FGDC-compliant, will successfully validate and display in the WCODP.
-Because the ISO standards are more comprehensive, more flexible, and more recently adopted, successful validation of an ISO 19115 or ISO 19115-2 record via an external tool, does not always guarantee successful validation and display in the WCODP.
+In general, any FGDC CSDGM metadata that can be validated as FGDC-compliant will successfully validate and display in the WCODP.
+Because the ISO standards are more comprehensive, more flexible, and more recently adopted, successful validation of an ISO 19115 or ISO 19115-2 record via an external tool does not always guarantee successful validation and display in the WCODP.
 In these cases, some testing and iterations with the WCODP coordinator may be needed.

 * USGS FGDC CSDGM Validator: http://geo-nsdi.er.usgs.gov/validation/
-* NOAA/NGDC ISO 19115-2 validator: http://www.ngdc.noaa.gov/docucomp/recordServices
+* NCEI/NOAA validation infomation: https://www.ncei.noaa.gov/resources/metadata#validation

 How Is the Metadata Displayed?
 ==============================